 There are many legends, traditions and rituals related to the last wheat sheaf.

-But the biggest popularity had the Lughnasadh marriage ritual.
+But the biggest popularity was the Lughnasadh marriage ritual.
 A woman was given the chance to cut the last wheat spikes and bring them home with her.
 This promised her the marriage opportunity the same year.

 Wheat Doll